arighi/virtme-ng/README.md

 needed to test the kernel are copied from the remote host if an external build host is used.

+When a remote build host is used (--build-host) the target branch is force pushed to the remote host inside the ~/.virtme folder.

 Then the kernel is executed using the virtme module.
 This allows to test the kernel using a safe copy-on-write snapshot of the entire host filesystem.

-All the kernels compiled with virtme-ng have a `-rc` suffix to their kernel version, this allows to easily determine if you're inside a virtme-ng kernel or if you're using the real host kernel (simply by checking `uname -r`).
+All the kernels compiled with virtme-ng have a `-virtme` suffix to their kernel version, this allows to easily determine if you're inside a virtme-ng kernel or if you're using the real host kernel (simply by checking `uname -r`).

 It is also possible to generate and inspect a memory dump of the tested kernel running `virtme-ng -d` from the host, while the test kernel is running.